craftcms/feed-me/docs/get-started/configuration.md

 - `runGcBeforeFeed` - Whether to run the Garbage Collection service before running a feed.
 - `queueTtr` - Set the 'time to reserve' time in seconds, to prevent the job being cancelled after 300 seconds (default).
 - `queueMaxRetry` - Set the maxiumum amount of retries the queue job should have before failing.
+- `assetDownloadCurl` - Use curl to download assets from a remote source.
+Can be used when issues arise using the default implementation.
 - `feedOptions` - Provide an array of any of the above options or [Feed Settings](docs:feature-tour/feed-overview) to set specifically for certain feeds.
 Use the Feed ID as the key for the array.

 #### Example `requestOptions`